BrokenSwing/Comixaire/specifications/usecases/booking/README.md

 * The employee scan client’s card and a client preview is shown
 * The employee search for a specific item and selects it
 * System add the client to the booking queue of selected item
-* The system saves the booking and display a success notification
+* The system saves the booking and display a success notification telling the booking was saved

 ### 1.2.2 Alternative Flows

 #### 1.2.2.1 Client Not Found

-* System cannot retrieve client, then display an error notification
+* System cannot retrieve client, then display an error notification telling client not found
-* System abort booking action.
+* System abort booking action

 #### 1.2.2.2 Client Not Eligible